 - for the official purposes of diplomatic missions, consular posts or international organisations in Russia or Belarus enjoying immunities in accordance with international law.

-The export restriction concerns euro banknotes.
 For other currencies, a cash declaration must be submitted when travelling to or from Russia or Belarus if the traveller carries more than 10,000 euros worth of cash.
+The import of gold, gold coins, gold jewellery, articles of goldsmiths’ wares from Russia is prohibited.